ElektraInitiative/libelektra/doc/CODING.md

  * Use space after `,` of every function argument.

-The [reformat script](/scripts/reformat-source) can ensure most code style rules, but it is obviouly not capable of ensuring everything (e.g. naming conventions).
+The [reformat script](/scripts/reformat-source) can ensure most code style rules, but it is obviously not capable of ensuring everything (e.g. naming conventions).
 So do not give this responsibility out of hands entirely.

 ### C Guidelines